Malliavin Calculus for regularity structures: the case of gPAM: Existence of density for the value at a fixed point

 with $u_s:=\RS U_s$ and noting that $v^h (0, \cdot) \equiv 0$.
+Indeed, the previous representation is obvious for $\tilde{v}^h_\eps$ (defined as in Theorem~\ref{thm:solgPAM}) and one can pass to the limit since the convergence of the left hand side is guaranteed by Theorem~\ref{thm:solDergPAM} while the one of the right hand side follows by the continuity of the 2-parameter semigroup in its argument, uniformly over $s\leq t$.
 But now we can choose $h$ such that $g(u) h$ is nonnegative and not everywhere $0$ (actually $h=1$ suffices).
-Since, by Proposition~\ref{prop:WMA} we already know that the homogeneous equation satisfies a weak maximum principle, Theorem \ref{thm:Positive} implies that $P_{s,t}[g'(u_s)h]>0$ for $s$ in a set of positive measure.
+Since, by Proposition~\ref{prop:WMA} we already know that the homogeneous equation satisfies a weak maximum principle, Theorem \ref{thm:Positive} implies that $P_{s,t}[g(u_s)h]>0$ for $s$ in a set of positive measure.

 Now, let $X_n$ be the sequence of random variables defined in Lemma \ref{lem:Xn}, then, for every set $E\subset \R$ of Lebesgue measure $0$,

 where the last equality follows by Theorem~\ref{thm:BH}, and the proof is concluded. \end{proof}